Billie Hughes

-Billie Keith Hughes (April 4, 1948 – July 3, 1998) was an American recording artist, songwriter, musician, and record producer.
+Billie Keith Hughes (April 4, 1948 – July 3, 1998) was an American singer, recording artist, songwriter, musician, and record producer.
 He is best known for his successful artist career in Japan, lead vocalist of his band Lazarus and his collaboration with Roxanne Seeman writing songs for Philip Bailey, Phil Collins, Bette Midler, The Jacksons, The Sisters Of Mercy, Wink, and for his songs in film and television.
 He has two Emmy nominations.

-Hughes song "Welcome To The Edge", with the Japanese title "Todokanu Omoi"とどかぬ想い (One-Sided Love)" was the theme of the Japanese television drama I'll Never Love Anyone Anymore (Mou Daremo Aisanai) (もう誰も愛さない).
+Hughes song "Welcome To The Edge", with the Japanese title ”Todokanu Omoi"とどかぬ想い (One-Sided Love)” was the theme of the Japanese television drama I'll Never Love Anyone Anymore (Mou Daremo Aisanai) (もう誰も愛さない).
 It became the top-selling international single in Japan in 1991 after selling over 500,000 copies.
-Hughes was awarded with the No. 1 International Single of the Year in 1992 at the NHK Grand Prix Japanese Gold Disk Awards.
+Hughes was awarded the Japan Gold Disc Award for International Single of the Year in 1992 at the NHK Grand Prix Japan Gold Disc Awards.

 I'll Never Love Anyone Anymore (Mou Daremo Aisanai) (もう誰も愛さない) featuring Billie Hughes "Welcome to the Edge" ("Todokanu Omoi") began rebroadcasting on TVK (Television Kanagawa) in the Greater Tokyo Area, on October 8, 2019.

 Early life and education

-Billie Keith Hughes was born on April 4, 1948 in Graham, Texas, the son of Betty (née Capps) and Billie Wayne Hughes (Aug.
+Billie Keith Hughes was born on April 4, 1948, in Graham, Texas, the son of Betty (née Capps) and Billie Wayne Hughes (Aug.
 5, 1924 - November 14, 2011), a travelling minister of the Church of Christ, math teacher, and general contractor.
 He had an older brother named Jim, (April 10, 1945 - May 3, 2019).
 Billie Keith was raised in a religious family moving from city to city.
 His father, Billie Wayne, was a minister, elder and education director of the Church of Christ in Sioux Falls, South Dakota, Denver, Colorado, and Marble Falls, Texas.
 Billie Wayne Hughes wrote "Studying Angels" and taught three classes on angels at the Abilene Christian University.